harshi-cse/cse15l-lab-reports/lab-report-2-week-4.md

 **Bug:**

-In order to fix our output for case 1, our code must take into account the syntax of links in markdown, which dictates that there must not be a space between the ‘]’ and ‘(‘ in the [link text](link url) link format.
+In order to fix our output for case 1, our code must take into account the syntax of links in markdown, which dictates that there must not be a space between the `]` and `(` in the `[<link text>](<link url>)` link format.
 Currently, the code does not check for this, and simply returns the contents within the open and closed parentheses following the closed bracket, regardless of the distance between the closed bracket and the open parenthesis.

 *Change for case 1:*